chriskrycho/v5.chriskrycho.com/site/journal/Read the Code/Using Drop for Safety in Rust.md

 [cheri]: https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/

-For a couple of great reads on how you can (and Rust does) use ownership in related ways to provide powerful guarantees about your code, check out Cliff Biffle’s posts [The Typestate Pattern in Rust][cliffle-typestate] and [Why Rust mutexes look like they do][cliffle-mutex].
+For two more great reads on how you can (and Rust does) use ownership in related ways to provide powerful guarantees about your code, check out Cliff Biffle’s posts [The Typestate Pattern in Rust][cliffle-typestate] and [Why Rust mutexes look like they do][cliffle-mutex].
+Those are where I first came to understand the pattern I walked through in this post!

 [cliffle-typestate]: https://cliffle.com/blog/rust-typestate/
 [cliffle-mutex]: https://cliffle.com/blog/rust-mutexes/